Research/Areas of Interest:

 PhD, Harvard University, Cambridge, United States, 2007

 BA, Harvard University, Cambridge, United States, 2001

-Kris Manjapra works at the intersection of comparative global history and the critical study of race and colonialism.
+Kris Manjapra works at the intersection of transnational history and the critical study of race and colonialism.
 He is the author of five books, including his comparative study of global emancipation processes and the implications for reparations movement today: Black Ghost of Empire: The Long Death of Slavery and the Failure of Emancipation (Scribner and Penguin, 2022).
 His previous book, Colonialism in Global Perspective (Cambridge, 2020), contributes to the emerging field of Race, Colonialism, and Diaspora Studies.
-And Age of Entanglement: German and Indian Intellectual across Empire (Harvard, 2014) received the 2019 International Merck-Tagore Prize.
+And Age of Entanglement: German and Indian Intellectual across Empire (Harvard, 2014) won the 2019 International Merck-Tagore Prize.

 His work exceeds disciplinary boundaries and his scholar-activism crosses the walls separating the university from larger and more diverse communities.
 He served as the chair of the Department of Studies in Race, Colonialism, and Diaspora at Tufts University from 2017-2021.
 He is the founder of a site-based nonprofit, Black History in Action, dedicated to the restoration and reactivation of a Black cultural heritage center in Cambridge, MA.
 Kris also co-organizes a free online community certificate course, entitled Black Futures Matter, serving people's assemblies across the US and the Caribbean.